medialab/xan/docs/cmd/heatmap.md

     -v, --values <columns>  Columns containing numerical values to display in the heatmap.
 Defaults to all columns of the file beyond the first one.
     -G, --gradient <name>   Gradient to use.
-Use --show-gradients to see what is available.
+Use `xan help gradients` to see what is available.
                             [default: or_rd]
     -A, --ascii             Use ascii shade characters (░▒▓█) to draw the heatmap instead